-We have received additional funding from East Sussex County Council through the Department for Work and Pension’s Household Support Fund (HSF).
+The Council has received additional funding from East Sussex County Council through the Department for Work and Pension’s Household Support Fund (HSF).
 This limited funding has been made available to support households in the most need with food, energy and water bills.
-This fund will close on 30th September 2022 or when the fund has been exhausted, whichever is sooner.
+This fund will close on 31st March 2023 or when the fund has been exhausted, whichever is sooner.

 If you are pension age, we may be able to assist with you with rental cost in the form of Housing Benefit – Apply for housing benefit.

 Additional help towards your rent cost

 If you are already in receipt of Housing Benefit or Universal Credit, Rother may be able to award short time additional assistance towards your rent costs in the form Discretionary Housing Payments.